kvmet/kvmet/docs/sets/movies.md

 - The Dark Knight
 - Spider-man
 - Spiderverse
+- Carol
+- Elf
+- How the Grinch Stole Christmas
+- A Muppet Christmas Carol
 - You've Got Mail
 - When Harry Met Sally
 - Catch Me if You Can